shknnsrh/Restaurant-Booking-System/README.md

 2. run MainKitchen.java (this file can be found in DADProjectKitchen- Kitchen/Client
 3. run Main.java (this file can be found in DADProject) - Customer/Client

+*Note: Dont forget to insert json.jar into the build path.

 THE SYSTEM IS WORKING PERFECTLY!!